mogakaowen/frontendbootcamp2/README.md

 # mogakaowen-github.io
-This repository was used to test website deployment
+This repository was used to test website deployment.